AleksandrHovhannisyan/aleksandrhovhannisyan.com/_notes/2020-07-12-test-localhost-on-mobile.md

 This time, when you or someone else visit one of the endpoints, you'll be prompted to enter the username and password that were set:

-{% include picture.html img="auth" ext="png" alt="Ngrok authentication with a prompt for a username and password." %}
+{% include picture.html img="auth.png" alt="Ngrok authentication with a prompt for a username and password." %}

 So here, you'd type `user` and `password`.